-Engage Partners has a modern slavery policy that is available to view on our website.
+Engage Education has a modern slavery policy that is available to view on our website.

-In addition, Engage Partners has the following policies which incorporate ethical standards for our staff and our suppliers.
+In addition, Engage Education has the following policies which incorporate ethical standards for our staff and our suppliers.

-- To view list of our data processing policies, please visit the Privacy page on our website: https://engage-education.com/privacy/ - Corporate Social Responsibility Policy 2021

-- Code of Conduct Policy 2021

-- Anti-Bribery Policy 2021

-- Whistleblowing Policy 2021

-- Engage Safeguarding Policy 2021

-- Equal Opportunities Policy 2021
+- To view a list of our data processing policies, please visit the Privacy page on our website: https://engage-education.com/policies - Corporate Social Responsibility Policy 2024 viewable on our website - Code of Conduct Policy 2024 viewable on our website - Anti-Bribery Policy 2024 viewable on our website - Whistleblowing Policy 2024 viewable on our website - Engage Education Child Protection & Safeguarding Policy 2024 viewable on our website - Equal Opportunities Policy 2024 viewable on our website

-- Employee handbook 2021 The employee handbook sets down the actions and behaviour expected of employees when representing Engage Partners.